ymote/ionic-tutorial/README.md

 ### Directive

 We add a new file ***directives.js***.
 In this file, we create a new module **movie.directives** and a new directive `score`.
-The directive has a one-way data binding to a `score` variable, and depending on its value, set a corresponding image in the directive's template.
+The directive has a one-way data binding to a `rating` variable, and depending on its value, set a corresponding image in the directive's template.

 ### The release date filter

 Another thing we want to change is the presentation of release date.
 Currently it is a 8-digit number in the format of `YYYYMMDD`.
-There are a lot of ways to format date, here we choose a very simple format `yyyy/mm/dd` just show the idea.
+There are a lot of ways to format date, here we choose a very simple format `yyyy/mm/dd` just to show the idea.

 This is a good case to use filter.
 In ***filters.js***, we add a new filter **releaseDate**.
 The filter receives a 8-digit number representing a date, and return a date string in the format `yyyy/mm/dd`.